BravingTheBacklog/bravingthebacklog.github.io/_posts/2019-09-09-what-im-playing-no-36.md

 ---
-layout: post
-title: What I'm Playing - No. 36
 author: bsinky
-description: "I started and finished The World Ends With You this week, and also played a little Super Smash Bros.
-Ultimate!"
+categories:
+- Weekly
 date: 2019-09-09
-modified: 2019-09-09
-categories: [Weekly]
-tags: [what i'm playing,weekly,casual]
+description: I started and finished The World Ends With You this week, and also played a little Super Smash Bros.
+Ultimate!
+games:
+- The World Ends With You
+- Super Smash Bros.
+Ultimate
 image:
   feature: feature-ds.jpg
   thumb: feature-ds-thumb.jpg
+layout: post
+modified: 2019-09-09
+tags:
+- what i'm playing
+- weekly
+- casual
+title: What I'm Playing - No. 36
 ---

 Welcome back to another weekly wrap-up of the games I've been playing over the